 The rain came harder.
 Buildings rushed past, coming and going in quick succession almost as fast as her heartbeat.
 First the decaying apartments and tenements of the East End, growing gradually taller and stronger and cleaner as she crossed into the better sections of the city, before fading away into the Ends again.
 Somewhere.
 She didn’t know where she was.

 Puddles splashed as she stamped blindly through them, scattering the rippling reflection of the city into a thousand fragmented droplets.
 The whole, broken into pieces.
 Like her.

-She stopped running.
-Water streamed down her face.
-She looked around, mind fuzzy, exhausted, not knowing what she was looking for until she found it — a set of stairs leading up to a door in the alley next to her.
+She ran til she was utterly exhausted, not knowing what she was looking for until she found it — a set of stairs leading up to a door in the alley next to her.

 Her soaked hair clung to her face as she stumbled over to the stairs and crawled underneath.
 It wasn’t dry under there, but it was better than no shelter at all.
 She leaned back against the mud-splashed wall behind her and closed her eyes, her chest heaving, body shivering, mind numb.

 Slowly, half a memory of what she had promised Zera the night before filtered back to her — that she wouldn’t be able to rest until she found what happened to her.